longa2/digits/index.md

   providers.tsx # Session providers.

   components/
+    AddContactForm.tsx # The React Hook Form for adding contacts.

-    AddStuffForm.tsx # The React Hook Form for adding stuff.
+    AddNoteForm.tsx # The React Hook Form for adding notes.

+    ContactCard.tsx # The contact in the list contact page

+    ContactCardAdmin.tsx # The contact in the admin list contact page

-    EditStuffForm.tsx # The Edit Stuff Form.
+    EditContactForm.tsx # The Edit Contact Form.

     Footer.tsx # The application footer.